JoAlv06/parques-simulator/README.md

 **Different Versions of the Simulator:**

-There are two Python versions of the program available.
+There are two text-based versions of the program available.
 One goes turn-by-turn at the pace of the user.
 The other simulates however many games of Parques as specified by user input and then gives a statistical breakdown of wins by color.
-There is one Python-based Processing version of the program available.
-This program creates a visual representation of the simulator, where one can see the game played on a reconstructed board.
-This version was helpful for initial testing and is also very aesthetically pleasing and fun to look at :)
+There is one visual Python-based Processing version of the program available.
+This program creates a visual representation of the simulator, where one can see the game played on a 2D board.